ihechikara/ihechikara-blog/src/pages/posts/how-to-control-servo-arduino.md

 }
 ```

-We started by including the Servo library, creating a new instance of the Servo class called `myServo`, and attaching pin 9 to the servo moto:
+We started by including the Servo library, creating a new instance of the Servo class called `myServo`, and attaching pin 9 to the servo motor:

 ```cpp
 #include <Servo.h>